AlanKev117/data-engineering-deliverables/01-terraform/README.md

 Here you will find the Terraform modules that instantiate all Google Cloud Platform services needed to create the pipeline.

+The `resources` directory contains files to upload to a GCS bucket such as the raw data CSV files and the PySpark job.

 First, you need to decompress the CSV files included in raw_data.zip

 ```bash